Black Coffee Cafe – Village Sunni, Tattapani, Himachal Pradesh

 In all, food for filling up five hungry stomachs & drinks to wash it down with cost us just about Rs.
 400 and we were ready for our climb up to Mitwah Cottage in Baldeyan, our hermitage for the trip.

-I will surely stop by again for a meal when I am in that belt again.
-Hope you do too.
+I will surely stop by here again for a meal, when I am in this region.
+Hope you do so too.